reard96/drunk-guys/README.md

 * Theme (used as a baseline): https://bootstrapious.com/p/landing-page-countdown-template

 ## Issues / To-Dos
-* Update URL / CNAME
+* Route to FAQ is /faq.html which is annoying
-* Add Cloudflare
+* Anything else?

 ## Contribute
 * Why not?
 Open an issue.